beaurancourt/blog/markdown/proficiency-splitting.md

 Most games go further, making more and more proficiency splits.
 Every time you do this, you increase the unique number of mechanical representations.
-If you only have finesse, you're equally good at picking pockets are you are balancing on a tightrope.
+If you only have finesse, you're equally good at picking pockets as you are at balancing on a tightrope.
 If you make a thievery skill, you're equally good at picking pockets as you are at sleight of hand.

 That's the upside.
 You gain more and more unique mechanical representations.
 It also feels closer to reality.[2]